vonfalk/storm-javavis/doc/04-BNF_Syntax/index.md

 Which will match `a`, followed by zero or more `b`:s and finally a `c`.
 Each character is separated by the delimiter rule (not specified for this example).
 Note that parenthesis can be either before or after separators.
 There may even be separators on both side of the parenthesis.
-Currently, only one repetition per option is supported.
-Break the option into multiple rules if more repeats are needed.
+Currently, only one repetition per production is supported.
+Break the production into multiple rules if more repeats are needed.
 Due to the nature of repetitions, it is not practical to bind any matches inside a repeat to a variable.
 Use the `->` syntax inside repetitions instead.
 What happens if you try to bind tokens inside a repetition to a variable is that the variable will either not have a value, or be assigned multiple times.
-Both of these cases will generate an error when the options are being evaluated.
+Both of these cases will generate an error when the productions are being evaluated.
 This could be solved by adding support for array-variables, but implementing array-variables in the syntax would significantly increase the complexity of the rules for variables.
 Usually it is also more readable to generate variables explicitly by creating a new rule